 - Apply by fax.

-There are 19 office locations where you can apply for SNAP.
-Choose the one nearest to you to submit your application in person and make sure to bring the appropriate documentation.
-Moreover, keep in mind that you will complete an interview with a local representative and answer questions regarding your current financial situation.
+There are multiple office locations where you can apply for SNAP.
+Choose the one nearest to you to submit your application in person, and make sure to bring the appropriate documentation.
+You will need to complete an interview with a local representative and answer questions regarding your current financial situation.
+Applying in person is the quickest and most effective way to apply for SNAP in Idaho because you can complete the application process and interview in one visit.

 If more information needs to be verified, an official representative will give you a list of documents to mail to the office.
 Otherwise, you will receive a notice that tells you which types of benefits you are eligible for as well as the amount you are eligible to receive.